melezhik/outthentic/README.md

 * Strun - a [S]tory [R]unner - a console script to execute story scenarios and validate output by given check lists.

-* Outthentic suites are bunches of _related_ stories
+* Outthentic suites are bunches of _related_ stories.

 * By default strun looks for story.(pl|rb|bash) file at the project root directory.
 This is so called a default story.